 A common example of this is the bow-wave of a slowly moving boat.
 Close inspection of the behavior of the water at the bow reveals great complexity but far from the boat the wave is very regular and smooth.

-In order that the Equation \eqref{eq:visc} have meaning, the function ${\bf v}(s,r)$ must be smooth and differentiable.
+In order that the viscosity, $\tau (s),$ as defined in Equation \ref{eq:visc} have meaning, the function ${\mathbf v}(s,r)$ must be smooth and differentiable.
 However, as the flow velocity increases, there is an onset of turbulence.
-The boundary layer develops eddies near the surface~\cite{schlichting} and ${\bf v}(s,r)$ becomes non-differentiable and so the partial derivative in Equation \eqref{eq:visc} ceases to exist.
-The behavior of the fluid becomes very complex and the flow becomes unsteady; the fluid assumption becomes invalid.
+The boundary layer develops eddies near the surface~\cite{schlichting} and ${\mathbf v}(s,r)$ becomes non-differentiable and so the partial derivative in Equation \ref{eq:visc} ceases to exist.
+The behavior of the fluid becomes very complex and the flow becomes unsteady; the fluid approximation becomes invalid. \\

-Since the work of Boltzmann~\cite{boltz} and Einstein~\cite{eins}, i.e. theory based on the postulate, and supporting evidence, that fluids are composed of tiny particles, deeper insight is possible by considering in detail the interactions of these particles with each other, those of other fluids, and those of solid bodies in the flow.
-In fact it may be helpful to remember that the only interactions a fluid can have, according to this model, are through momentum transfer or van der Waals forces between its particles and between the particles and the surface.\footnote{We do not consider plasmas, which are affected by long-range electromagnetic forces.} The molecules of a gas at standard pressure are only within van der Waals distance 1/100th of the time they are apart so these forces only play a part in particle-particle scattering.
+Since the work of Boltzmann~\cite{boltz} and Einstein~\cite{eins}, i.e., theory based on the postulate, and supporting evidence that fluids are composed of tiny particles, deeper insight is possible by considering in detail the interactions of these particles with each other, those of other fluids, and those of solid bodies in the flow.
+In fact it may be helpful to remember that the only interactions a fluid can have, according to this model, are through momentum transfer or Van der Waals forces between its particles and between the particles and the surface.\footnote{We do not consider plasmas, which are affected by long-range electromagnetic forces.} The molecules of a gas at standard pressure are only within Van der Waals distance about 1/100th of the time they are apart so these forces only play a part in particle-particle scattering. \\